carterbancroft/life-csnw/README.md

 For more details on Life check out this
 [wikipedia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-## Implementation Details
+## Implementation details
-In my implementation, edges are not ignored or treated as a dead state so cells will wrap to opposite sides when they go off the edge.
+- Edges are neither ignored nor treated as a `dead` state.
+This means cells will wrap to opposite sides of the world when they go off the edge.
 Just like those old video games you know and love.

-Secondly, the world is seeded on page load with a certain amount of life to get things going.
+- The world is seeded on page load with a random amount of life to get things going.

 ## Requirements
 A ding-dang browser.
 Modern and updated.

 I haven't tested in IE but Firefox, Chrome or Safari should do the trick.

-## Running the game
+## Running it
 Double click `index.html` to open it in your browser of choice and click that big ol' Play button.